 Explicit use: Explicitly use the cognitive verbs in all your tasks.
-Do not rely on the students being
+Do not rely on the students

 able to determine the correct cognitive verb if you are using the term implicitly.

-Define the cognitive verb: use student-friendly language and ensure your definition aligns with your
+Define the cognitive verb: use student-friendly language and ensure your definition aligns with

 state and Australian curriculum documents.

-Use an aligned thinking tool: Provide students with an appropriate thinking tool to capture their
+Use an aligned thinking tool: Provide students with an appropriate thinking tool to capture

 data and thoughts. thinkdrive aligns over 40 thinking